engbnyarambi/engbnyarambi/README.md

 ## About Me

-I specialize in **Ethical Hacking** and **Cloud Technologies**, and I am dedicated to bridging the gap between technology and real-worlf problems.
+I specialize in **Ethical Hacking**, **Networking**, and **Cloud Computing**, and I am dedicated to bridging the gap between technology and real-worlf problems.
 Passionate about giving back to the community through mentoring, teaching, and promoting security awareness.

 Skills: Ethical Hacking, Network Security, and Cloud Computing
 ---